 I took a BA in Classics at Bristol University.
-During my degree I learnt to make mosaics with Marjorie Knowles, one of the foremost British mosaic artists.
+Alongside my degree I learnt to make mosaics with Marjorie Knowles, one of the foremost British mosaic artists.
 Afterwards I moved to the Motorhouse in North Yorkshire where I worked with her daughter, Rosie Skaife, on the completion of a large-scale wall mosaic depicting the Atlantic Rainforest.

 I am happy to supervise students at doctoral level in subjects related to any of my research interests.